John IV, Count of Nassau-Siegen: Count of Nassau-Siegen, Vianden and Diez

 John succeeded his father in 1442 together with his brother Henry II.
 However, the County of Vianden had already been assigned to Henry by the marriage contract on 18 May 1415.
 John, his brother Henry and their distant cousin Count John I of Nassau-Beilstein were granted Greifenstein Castle as a fief and a part of the proceeds from the toll in Lahnstein by Roman King Frederick III in 1442.
-Together with his brother, John inherited the property of their uncle Count John II ‘with the Helmet’ in 1443.
+Together with his brother, John inherited the property of their uncle Count John II with the Helmet in May 1443.
 On 22 February 1447 John and his brother Henry divided their possessions, whereby John received the possessions in the Netherlands, 1/4 of the County of Vianden, as well as Herborn.
 The division treaty was signed in Cologne.

-After the death of his brother in 1451, who had only one daughter, John inherited his brother’s possessions and was granted the County of Diez as a fief by Archbishop James I of Trier on 4 November 1451.
-This put an end to the long-running dispute over that county between the archbishop and John’s brother Henry.
-But this led to a conflict with his niece Ottilie of Nassau-Siegen, who also claimed her father part’s of the County of Diez as her inheritance.
-The conflict was complicated further due to the fact that another part of the County of Diez belonged to Ottilie’s father-in-law Philip ‘the Elder’ of Katzenelnbogen.
-Ottilie reached an agreement with her uncle regarding their inheritance in 1454.
+After the death of his brother in 1451, who had only one daughter, John inherited his brother's possessions and was granted the County of Diez as a fief by Archbishop James I of Trier on 4 November 1451.
+This put an end to the long-running dispute over that county between the archbishop and John's brother Henry.
+But this led to a conflict with his niece Ottilie of Nassau-Siegen, who also claimed her father part's of the County of Diez as her inheritance.
+The conflict was complicated further due to the fact that another part of the County of Diez belonged to Ottilie's father-in-law Count Philip the Elder of Katzenelnbogen.

-John took part in the Soest Feud at the side of Archbishop Thierry II of Cologne, together with Count John I of Nassau-Beilstein, the latter’s son Philip and brother Count Henry III of Nassau-Beilstein.
+John took part in the Soest Feud at the side of Archbishop Thierry II of Cologne, together with Count John I of Nassau-Beilstein, the latter's son Philip and brother Count Henry III of Nassau-Beilstein.
 Philip died in that feud in 1446.
 John received the office of Marshal of Westphalia in gratitude from the archbishop, but exchanged it for pledged Rhine tolls in 1455.
 The Rhine tolls had always been an important concern for the Counts of Nassau, because the iron trade and the exchange of vital goods with the Netherlands took place over the Rhine.

-Approximately midway between their possessions in the Netherlands and their counties in Germany the Counts of Nassau owned a house in the city of Cologne (‘das achte Haus von der Goltgassenecken nach St. Cunibert hin’), which made the connection between the two areas easier for them.
+Approximately midway between their possessions in the Netherlands and their counties in Germany the Counts of Nassau owned a house in the city of Cologne (das achte Haus von der Goltgassenecken nach St. Cunibert hin), which made the connection between the two areas easier for them.
 His widespread possessions forced John to travel constantly, in order to govern his possessions well.
 When John was in his county, he governed it from Siegen or Dillenburg.
-The increasing citizenry in the city of Siegen was a thorn in John’s side, but he did not succeed in enforcing any special rights there.
-Siegen’s city privileges were co-granted by John’s ancestor Count Henry I of Nassau-Siegen in 1303.
+The increasing citizenry in the city of Siegen was a thorn in John's side, but he did not succeed in enforcing any special rights there.
+Siegen's city privileges were co-granted by John's ancestor Count Henry I of Nassau-Siegen in 1303.